 Now there are a mosaic of different countires (over 100) and properties, farms, permaculture projects, spread throughout Thailand alone.
 These include organic farms, aquaculture, Eco-community, permaculture demonstration and education centers, farmers markets, community gardens, urban permaculture centers, self-sustainable living centers, Yoga and meditation centers, animal rescue and rehabilitation, solar energy, herbal and natural medicine farms, and others.
 Depending on the skills you wish to learn and experience you wish to have, you can choose the host that best suits your volunteer adventure.

 Most all visitors to Thailand receive a 4 week tourist visa upon arrival at the airport (by air).
 WWOOFing is viewed as eco-tourism and you are a tourist and guest of your host while WWOOFing in Thailand.
-If you wish to stay longer you can apply for a 60 or 90 day visa before you leave.
+If you wish to stay longer than this, you can apply for a 60 or 90 day visa “before you leave”.
 For more information go online to your local Thai Embassy or Consulate.
-Be aware that volunteering for periods longer than 4 weeks is viewed as “working” in Thailand and for this you will require a “work permit” which costs approx. $300 usd, takes 3 months to get and needs a invitation letter from the host, which WWOOF hosts do NOT supply.
+Be aware that volunteering for periods longer than 4 weeks is viewed as “working” in Thailand and for this you will require a “work permit” which costs approx. $300 usd, takes 3 months to get and needs an invitation letter from the host, which WWOOF hosts do NOT supply.

-- To enable people to learn first hand sustainable living, cultural experiences and organic growing techniques.
+- To enable people to learn first hand sustainable living, cultural experiences and organic growing techniques, while providing a unique holistic traveling experience.

 - To enable town-dwellers the experience of living and working on a rural farm and in a foreign country.